-Candidates should be aware that if the information provided by a candidate were found to be inaccurate or incomplete this would also be taken into account in assessing the suitability of the candidate for appointment.
-Candidates who knowingly or recklessly provide false information about their application for selection competitions will not be considered for appointment.
+Candidates should be aware that if the information provided by a candidate is found to be inaccurate or incomplete this will also be taken into account in assessing the suitability of the candidate for appointment.
+Candidates who knowingly or recklessly provide false information in regard to their application for selection competitions will not be considered for appointment.